Network Solutions

-Network Solutions, LLC is an American-based technology company and a subsidiary of Web.com, the 4th largest .com domain name registrar with over 6.7 million registrations as of August 2018.
+Network Solutions, LLC, formerly Web.com, is an American-based technology company and a subsidiary of Web.com, the 4th-largest .com domain name registrar, with over 6.7 million registrations as of August 2018.
 In addition to being a domain name registrar, Network Solutions provides web services such as web hosting, website design and online marketing, including search engine optimization and pay per click management.

 History

 Network Solutions started as a technology consulting company incorporated by Emmit McHenry with Ty Grigsby, Gary Desler and Ed Peters in Washington, D.C., in 1979.

 In its first few years, the company focused on systems programming services, primarily in the IBM environment.
 Annual revenues passed $1 million in 1982, growing to $18.5 million in 1986.

 Network Solutions, Inc. (NSI) first operated the domain name system (DNS) registry under a sub-contract with the U.S. Defense Information Systems Agency (DISA) in September 1991.
 NSI gave out names in the .com, .org, .mil, .gov, .edu and .net Top Level Domains (TLDs) for free, along with free Internet Protocol (IP) address blocks.

 The Network Information Center at SRI International had performed the work under Elizabeth J. Feinler since 1972.

 In 1992, NSI was the sole bidder on a grant from the National Science Foundation (NSF) to further develop the domain name registration service for the Internet.
 In 1993, NSI was granted an exclusive contract by the NSF to be the sole domain name registrar for .com (commerce), .net (network) and .org (organization) TLDs, a continuation of work NSI had already been doing.
 NSI also maintained the central database of assigned names called WHOIS.
 A contract was given to Boeing to operate the .mil TLD registry, and was also performed by NSI under subcontract.

 In May 1993, the NSF privatized the domain name registry; Network Solutions was the only bidder on the $5.9 million annual contract to administer it.

 In March 1995, the company was acquired by Science Applications International Corporation (SAIC) for $4.7 million.
 At that time, the company managed 60,000 domain names.